 If you cross your eyes so that you can perceptually fuse the two random patterns below, you may be able to see a small square floating in front of the random background.
-Crossing your eyes means that the left image goes to the right eye, and the right to the left.
-(Some people are better at looking at the left image with the left eye, and right with the right eye.
-For this type of human, the images below should be exchanged.)

 This is an example of a random dot stereogram originally developed by Bela Julesz in the 1960's.

 It is made by taking a small square sub-patch in one image, shifting it by a pixel or two, to make the second image.
 Since the subpatch shifted, it leaves a sub-column of pixels unspecified.
 These get assigned new random values.
 That's how to make a random stereogram.
+How does one "solve it"?
+Human perception solves it, so let us see if we can devise an algorithm to solve it.